This conference has ended. This page will be updated when information on next year's conference becomes available.

 Upon request, a record of attendance (certificate) will be provided on-site to other health care professionals for requesting credits in accordance with state nursing boards, specialty societies, or other professional associations.

-- On-site registration and check-in opens at 7:00 am on Thursday, November 2, 2017 in the Onstead Auditorium foyer, Floor 3, of the Mitchell Basic Science Research Building (BSRB)
+- Pre-registration is now closed, you may register on-site registration and check-in opens at 7:00 am on Thursday, November 2, 2017 in the Onstead Auditorium foyer, Floor 3, of the Mitchell Basic Science Research Building (BSRB)

 - The opening session of the conference will begin at 7:30 am and the symposium will adjourn Friday afternoon at 5:30 pm.